Vallari Viraj: Early life

 Vallari Viraj was born as Vallari Viraj Londhe on July 20, 1998, in Mumbai, India, as the elder child of Viraj Londhe, a Chartered accountant and Vaishali Londhe, a producer.
 She has a younger sibling, Vedant Londhe.
 Vallari completed her schooling at Balmohan Vidyamandir in Dadar, Mumbai, and later graduated from M. L. Dahanukar College of Commerce, Mumbai.

 Acting career

 Vallari won a title of M. ta.
 Shravan Queen 2019.
 After this in 2021, she entered in acting career with debut role of Parvatibai in Punyashlok Ahilyabai.
 In 2023, she appeared in an Amazon miniTV series Slum Golf.

 She is known for her work in Bollywood, particularly for her roles in the Marathi and Hindi movies Kanni, Main Ladega, which was released in 2024.
 She is popular for her role in Zee Marathi Serial Navri Mile Hitlerla as Leela Abhiram Jahagirdar.
-In this series Vallari is paired opposite to Raquesh Bapat who plays the role of Abhiram Jahagirdar.
+In this series Vallari is paired opposite to Raqesh Bapat who plays the role of Abhiram Jahagirdar.